 Translation: Work one single crochet in the next stitch.
 Then work two single crochets in the following stitch.
 Repeat the pattern in asterisks 6 times.

 Translation: Work two single crochets in the next two stitches (one in each).
 Then work two single crochets in the following stitch.
 Repeat the pattern in asterisks 6 times.

 Translation: Work three single crochets in the next three stitches (one in each).
 Then work two single crochets in the following stitch.
 Repeat the pattern in asterisks 6 times.

 You keep following this general pattern for the rest of the rounds as your ball expands outwards (e.g. Rows 6-8 in the Teddy Ornaments pattern), doing one single crochet in each stitch and then doing two single crochets in the next stitch every once in a while.
 Eventually, the ball will need to keep its shape for the middle part without expanding or decreasing, and it will look like this in the pattern:

 Translation: Work one single crochet in each stitch all around.
 As you can see, there is no increasing or decreasing and no asterisks.

-You keep doing one single crochet in each stitch all around for a number of rows (R9-20 in the Teddy Ornaments pattern), maintaining the same number of stitches in each row until it is time to decrease and close up our ball (in this case, 48 stitches).
+You keep doing one single crochet in each stitch all around for a number of rounds (R9-20 in the Teddy Ornaments pattern), maintaining the same number of stitches in each round until it is time to decrease and close up our ball (in this case, 48 stitches).